-- 2. Explain the specific requirements for a given software project - 3.
-Acquire knowledge on design concepts and user interface principles for Software development - 4.
+- 1. Acquire knowledge on the principles and process models for software development. - 2.
+Explain the specific requirements for a given software project - 3.
+Acquire knowledge on design concepts and user interface principles for Softwaredevelopment - 4.
 Examine various testing techniques and metrics applicable to a Software project

-- Describe the software engineering process model required to create a software system. - 2.
-Discuss the software requirements and analyze a model for a software project. - 3.
-Design and specify software components for real-world problems. - 4.
-Evaluate various software testing techniques and metrics.
+- 1. Discuss basic concepts of software engineering. - 2.
+Describe the software engineering process models required to create a software system. - 3.
+Analyze the software requirements to solve real-world problems. - 4.
+Design software architecture and components for given project. - 5.
+Apply various software testing techniques to develop quality software. - 6.
+Explain the software metrics and analytics.